nlovell/Fox-Sox/readme.md

 ## Sox list
 There's a bunch of fun sock designs in this addon pack.
-1) Default fox with purple and black socks
+1) Socked Fox
-2) Green and black
+2) A sockless Friend
 3) Blue and black
 4) Dark purple and black
 5) Trans rights!